+Interim Order made - where an interim order is made by the IC, the decision will be published on the GOsC's website within two days of the decision being made.
 Elements of the full decision may be redacted from the published form where it includes information about the registrant's health or other sensitive information.
-The decision will remain on the GOsC's website for the duration of the Interim Order.
+The decision will remain on the GOsC's website for the duration of the Order.

-No Interim Order made - where an Interim Order is not made by the IC, no information will be published on the GOsC's website.
+No Interim Order made - where an interim order is not made by the IC, no information will be published on the GOsC's website.

-2. Interim Suspension Orders by the Professional Conduct Committee (PCC) or Health Committee (HC)
+Section B: Interim Suspension Orders by the Professional Conduct or Health Committee

-Interim Order hearings under Section 24(1)(a) of the Act
+Interim Orders hearings under Section 24(1)(a) of the Act

-A Notice of a PCC Interim Order hearing will be published on the GOsC's website as soon as it is reasonably practicable to do so.
+A Notice of a PCC hearing will be published on the GOsC's website as soon as it is reasonably practicable to do so.
 The Notice will contain:

-- i. the registrant's name, registration number and location - ii. the date, time and place of hearing - iii. a statement that it is an Interim Suspension Order hearing.
+- The registrant's name, registration number and location. - The date, time and place of hearing. - A statement that it is an Interim Suspension Order hearing.